INE-OKC/Mumbai/INEpool.md

 4. Copy the provided React code into the `SavingsContract.js` file.

-5. Replace `'YOUR_CONTRACT_ADDRESS'` in the code with the actual address of your deployed Savings Contract.
+5. Replace `'YOUR_CONTRACT_ADDRESS'` in the code with the actual address of your deployed Savings Contract. //get from read.md

 6. Update the contract ABI in the `import SavingsContract from './contracts/SavingsContract.json'` line if you have modified the contract.